eli8527/ArbiterPUF/README.md

 ==========

 #### README
 This repository contains all the files you will need to simulate either a 64 bit or 128 bit Arbiter PUF on an ATMEGA163 Funcard.
 The 'Client files' folder includes the Java classes necessary for communicating with the smartcard and is intended to be run from a computer.
 It also includes many test cases and reference solutions, though the ones that will run correctly with the current code are located in `Client files/64/pseudorandom`.
-The 'Matlab files' folder includes the MATLAB code needed to generate more delay values, challenge bits, and reference solutions.
-Finally, the 'Smartcard files' folder contains all necessary C files to generate a .hex file that can be flashed to the smartcard.
+The `Matlab files` folder includes the MATLAB code needed to generate more delay values, challenge bits, and reference solutions.
+Finally, the `Smartcard files` folder contains all necessary C files to generate a .hex file that can be flashed to the smartcard.

 For a step-by-step guide on how to get this running, as well as how to generate more data, see below.
 Most questions should be answered within this document.